corkili/invoice_idea/web/WEB-INF/vendors/jqvmap/create/README.md

 Once you have the Shapefile you want, just download it and copy the unzipped directory of files you want to the `./create/source` folder in this project.

-If you would like to OCR the sample map config files we have in this project, you will need to download the following ( which are also good sources for maps in general ):
+If you would like to test the sample map config files we have in this project, you will need to download the following ( which are also good sources for maps in general ):

 1. [SHP/GeoDB Vector Themes](http://naciscdn.org/naturalearth/packages/natural_earth_vector.zip) from [Natural Earth](http://www.naturalearthdata.com/downloads/).
 Unzip the `natural_earth_vector.zip` file and copy the entire `natural_earth_vector` folder to the `./create/source` folder in this project. __TIP:__ If you plan on using this source, `code_field` is `iso_a3` and `name_field` is `name_long`.